 Check the “Cap view frequency” and set the “Views cap” to 1 per week.
 This will force the system not to show the same ad (for a week) to users that have already viewed or interacted with your ad.

-The combination of these two settings will expand your ads’ reach and show them to as many people as possible.
+Combining these two settings will expand your ads’ reach and show them to as many people as possible.

 Ad schedule – keep the default settings.